Jesús Malverde: In culture

-A brewery in Guadalajara introduced a new beer, named Malverde, into the Northern Mexico market in late 2007.
-A likeness of Malverde appears in an episode of the TV show Breaking Bad, and in several episodes of Better Call Saul, its spin-off series, Lalo Salamanca wears a necklace that contains a depiction of Malverde.
-Tony Dalton, the actor who plays Lalo, explained the meaning of Malverde in a video in which actors review their character's props.
+A brewery in Guadalajara launched a beer named after Malverde in northern Mexico in late 2007.

+A likeness of Malverde appears in an episode of the TV show Breaking Bad.
+In several episodes of its spin-off series, Better Call Saul, Lalo Salamanca wears a necklace that contains a depiction of Malverde.
+Tony Dalton, the actor who plays Salamanca, explained the meaning of Malverde in a video in which actors review their character's props.

 Japanese rapper A-Thug released a mixtape named « God MALVERDE » after him in 2017.

-In the Netflix series Narcos: Mexico, season 1, episode 7, the character Don Neto relates the story of Jesus Malverde to the man who killed his son before ordering him to be killed.
-A shrine to Malverde also appears in the intro of the first season of the show.

-There is a 2020 Telemundo series featuring Jesus Malverde.
-It is a dramatized account of different events in his life.
+Malverde: El Santo Patrón is a 2021 Telemundo series based on Malverde's life, with Pedro Fernández playing the lead role of Malverde.